calaldees/teacherEducation/teacherEducation/courseMechanics.md

 ### My Role

-* QA Mentors
+* QA Mentors (I visit the mentors, not you)
     * NOT assess you teach
+        * I can observe you teach to help support your mentor
 * Support you - PAT
-* Mark academic assignments
+* Mark academic assignments (PGCE)
 * Assess folders at end
 * PGCE
     * Write your reference
-    * Mark your ePortfolios
 * SD
     * Final assessment
+* Verify your ePortfolio before recommending QTS

 ### My Role as course tutor (the reality)